elastic/apm-agent-nodejs/lib/apm-client/http-apm-client/README.md

 # http-apm-client

 A low-level HTTP client for communicating with the Elastic APM intake API version 2.
-The code inside this module is ported from the official [Elastic APM HTTP client repo](https://github.com/elastic/apm-nodejs-http-client)
+This code was moved here from the once-separate [Elastic APM HTTP client repo](https://github.com/elastic/apm-nodejs-http-client)